Coronavirus Outbreak: Here's what we know about the Grand Princess cruise ship from San Francisco

 San Francisco city officials said Thursday the Grand Princess cruise ship is carrying a total of 2,422 guests and 1,111 crew members.
 In total, they represent 54 nationalities.

 On Thursday, samples from 46 people were collected and flown to a state lab in Richmond to be tested for COVID-19.
-21 of those 46 tests came back positive.
-19 of the positive tests were crew members and 2 were passengers.
+Twenty-one of those 46 tests came back positive.
+Nineteen of the positive tests were crew members and two were passengers.

 Princess Cruise officials tweeted that they are coordinating with passengers to get any medicine that is needed and that they will continue to offer guests complimentary phone and internet access, so they can stay in touch with family and friends.